 Other interfaces are considered as not used and added to the group Other Interfaces.
-For these interfaces, it will be necessary to define corresponding traffic rules manually (e.g. DMZ creation rule).
+For these interfaces, it will be necessary to define corresponding traffic rules manually (e.g. DMZ creation rule - see chapter 9.5).
 If the interface configuration does not correspond with the real network configuration, edit it (e.g. if the firewall uses multiple interfaces for the local network, move corresponding interfaces to the group Trusted / Local Interfaces).

-To change settings of primary and secondary connection, use corresponding options in the interface edit dialog (see chapter $\underline{6}$ ) or use the context menu called up by right-clicking on
+To change settings of primary and secondary connection, use corresponding options in the interface edit dialog (see chapter 7) or use the context menu called up by right-clicking on the corresponding link.
+However, under any circumstances, always a single link can be set as primary connection and a single one as secondary.